-Alas, given the adverse publicity that attended this trial, with local media parroting the prosecutors’ alternating theories of the crime as unimpeachable facts, it’s hardly surprising that Amanda’s jurors, who were never sequestered, ended this one-year show trial by convicting her after only 14 hours of deliberation.
+Alas, the local media had a starring role in this show trial, parroting the prosecutors’ alternating theories of the crime as unimpeachable facts.
+Therefore, it’s hardly surprising that Amanda’s jurors, who were never sequestered, convicted her after only 14 hours of deliberation.

 I am saddened by the verdict and I have serious questions about the Italian justice system and whether anti-Americanism tainted this trial.
 The prosecution did not present enough evidence for an impartial jury to conclude beyond a reasonable doubt that Ms. Knox was guilty… I will be conveying my concerns to Secretary of State Hillary Clinton.

 (US Senator Maria Cantwell of Amanda’s home state of Washington)

 Notwithstanding this verdict, however, it smacks of an unseemly mix of arrogance and hypocrisy for everyone from pundits to politicians in the United States to be hurling self-righteous indignation at the Italian justice system.

 After all, one would be hard-pressed to find a judicial system that is guilty of more egregious miscarriages of justice than America’s: There are of course the more notorious cases like O.J. and the Duke Lacrosse players.
 But I’m thinking here of its shameful legacy of convicting, and in some cases executing, Blacks for crimes they did not commit.

 Therefore, instead of criticizing the jurors and condemning the Italian justice system, Amanda’s supporters would be well-advised to just pray that Italy’s appellate courts do in this case what they’ve done in many others, namely, overturned guilty verdicts that offended all notions of justice.

 Tuesday, December 8, 2009 at 1:09 AM